Hinduism and Multiplicity in the Divine

 What Hinduism says

 It’s clear that there’s an inconsistency when defining religions as polytheistic or monotheistic.
 When a person worships Ganesh the son and his Father Shiva they’re said to believe in more than one God.
 The same thing isn’t said about someone who worships Jesus the son and his Father Jehovah.
-The Catholic Trinity is considered monotheist, but the Hindu Trimurti of Brahma, Vishnu, and Shiva is not.
+The Catholic Trinity of God, Jesus, and the Holy Spirit is considered monotheist, but the Hindu Trimurti of Brahma, Vishnu, and Shiva is not.
 When the Vedas say that Brahman manifested as various entities then the conclusion is that Hindus believe in many gods.
 But when the book of Genesis and Surat Qaf describe a legion of creators that designed Man this is somehow not the same thing.

 And what do religions say about how their sacred texts were delivered to prophets?
 Exodus 3:3 states “The angel of the Lord appeared to him as flames in the fire from a bush.”
 Here, commentators refer to this fire as “the presence of God.”
 But when this story is presented to the public, Moses is instead talking directly with God, not an angel as the scriptures specify.
 Muslims also believe that the angel Gabriel revealed the Quran to the Prophet Muhammad.
 Yet the Quran is referred to as “the word of God.”
 Even though God did not directly transmit the Quran to Muhammad, it’s accepted that Gabriel is a representation of God delivering the word.